akam-it/asterisk-ari-test/README.md

 - 200:Do7eifoz
 - 300:Do7eifoz

-Try to call to 300, 200 should ringing.
+Try to call to 300, 200 should ring.